poof-backup/poof/README.md

 _Note:_ `poof` may work well under Windows file systems but it hasn't been tested at the time this README was posted.

-### Installing `rclone`

-Install `rclone` in your system via https://rclone.org/install/

-`rclone` makes an identical copy of directories and their contents to the desired cloud drive, including the correct time stamps and permissions.
-It's a more reliable mechanism than building that logic in `poof`.

 ---